czwz/2019-A-STAR_intership/README.md

 - basic library NumPy
 ```

 - This repository is the guidance written especially for those who take the project "Oil-Field Chemistry".
-The goal is to reduce the time and eFForts one needs to catch up.
-The content includes the input fille preparation and ALBO compputation.
+The goal is to reduce the time and efforts one needs to catch up.
+The content includes the input fille preparation and ALBO computation.

 - LAMMPS requires input file for the calculation and there is a certain format for the input file.
 The input file roughly contains three categories: simulation box, simulation set up, and the simulation constraint.
 It should be noted that the preparation of LAMMPS input file needs one to create manually.
-To provide how an input file looks like, here an example file in C28 CG is included in this repo.
+To provide how an input file looks like, here an example file C28_CG is included in this repo.

 ## Data File